 However, I quickly realized the order of investment contribution is dependent on circumstance.
 Hence, let me highlight the various scenarios to determine a more nuanced answer.

 When in doubt, always contribute up to the maximum contribution amount in your tax-advantaged retirement accounts.
-For 2022, this means $20,500 for your 401(k) and $6,000 for your traditional and Roth IRA.
+For 2023, this means $22,500 for your 401(k) and $6,000 for your traditional and Roth IRA.
 Expect the contribution amounts to go up $500 to $1,000 every two or three years to keep up with inflation.

 If you are a sole proprietor or small business owner, contribute the maximum employee amount to your Solo 401(k) and then calculate the appropriate employer contribution amount based on your profits.
 If you are eligible to contribute to a traditional IRA or Roth IRA, please contribute the maximum as well.